Table of Contents Hide

-A flipper tooth is a type of partial dentures and having an insurance coverage for dentures can help you manage the cost.
-Keep in mind that you have to repair or readjust the flipper tooth if they become loose or get damaged.
+Having an insurance coverage for dentures can help you manage the cost.
+Keep in mind that you have to repair or readjust the flipper denture if they become loose or get damaged.
 Thus, you have additional fees to pay.

 How to take care of your flipper tooth?

-Follow the caring and maintenance steps below regularly to ensure a health mouth and a stable flipper:
+Follow the caring and maintenance steps below regularly to ensure healthier gums and teeth and a stable flipper:

 - Take your flipper tooth out every night when you want to go to sleep

 - Use a glass of cold water for storage when not used to keep the flipper tooth wet and prevent warping